 Eloc = E + P / (3 ε0)

 Combining all three expression gives the Clausius-Mosotti relation:

-The total polarization associated with atoms, ions, and molecules has three different contribution:
+The total polarization associated with atoms, ions, and molecules has four different contributions:

 Orientational polarization due to alignment of permanent electric dipoles